privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 If the pool is empty after a round, a timeout is added before the next round is started.
 The ldap3 module defaults system wide to 10 seconds before starting the next round.
 This timeout can be changed by setting ``PI_LDAP_POOLING_LOOP_TIMEOUT`` to an integer in seconds in ``pi.cfg``.
-If no reachable server has could been found after the number of rounds specified in the *retry rounds*, the request fails.
+If no reachable server could be found after the number of rounds specified in the *retry rounds*, the request fails.

 By default, knowledge about unavailable pool servers is not persisted between requests.